- Arrival and Dismissal

 - No cupcakes or ice cream are allowed.

 Looking for an alternative to cupcakes for a birthday celebration?
 Consider joining our Birthday Book Club!
-More information about our Birthday Book Club and how to join can be found on the Library page.
-Information is also sent home to all families at the start of school.
+More information about Birthday Book Club and how to join will be sent home to all families at the start of school.

 Phones need to be secured in backpacks and turned off during the school day.
 Students may come to the office to use the phone if they need to place a call.
 Students may use their phones outside the classroom after school is dismissed.
 The school is not responsible for phones that are stolen, lost, or damaged.
 If a student has a phone out during the day it will be confiscated and brought to the office and must be picked up by an adult.